-What happens if any user exceeds Request capacity?
+What happens if a user or integration exceeds request capacity?

 Will there be a transition period for existing customers?

-Do the Power Platform Requests entitlements roll over from day to day or month to month?
+Do the Microsoft Power Platform request limits roll over from day to day or month to month?

-No. All the power platform request entitlements are calculated on a rolling 24-hour period.
-If they are not consumed, they don't roll over to the next day or next month.
+No. As it is a service performance limit, all the Microsoft Power Platform request limits are calculated on a rolling 24-hour period.
+If they aren't consumed, they don't roll over to the next day or next month.

-Will the requests generated from Async workflows and Plug-ins in CDS count against the Request limits?
+Do the requests generated from classic Dataverse workflows and plug-ins in Dataverse count against the request limits?

 Yes, if these requests are making CRUD, assign, or share–type requests, they will count.
 In the case of classic workflows, this includes actions such as checking conditions, starting child workflows, or stopping workflows.
 However, requests generated internally from the platform aren't counted, such as: sdkmessagerequest, solutioncomponentdefinition, and ribbonclientmetadatareporting.